- Home

 Frederick County’s Behavioral Health Program promotes health, wellness, and resilience in career and volunteer personnel and their families.
 Our comprehensive services include behavioral health care and coordination, peer support, and family support.

-Natalie Bowers, MSW, LMSW is the new DFRS Behavioral Health Coordinator.
+Natalie Bowers, MSW, MA, LMSW

 Contact Information: